-Be careful even at Volcanic Alert Level 1

-The JMA monitors and observes volcanoes 24 hours a day.
+Be careful even at Volcanic Alert Level 1 The JMA monitors and observes volcanoes 24 hours a day.
 When alerts regarding an eruption should be issued, a volcanic warning is announced.
 However, depending on the behavior of the volcano, it is possible that no warnings will be announced before an eruption.
 It is important to know what to do when a volcano shows signs of imminent eruption or when an actual eruption occurs.
 Classi- fication Abbre- viated Term Target area Levels & Keywords Action to be taken by residents Action to be taken by climbers Emergency Warning Volcanic warning (Residential area) Residential areas and non-residential areas nearer the crater Level 5 (Evacuate) Evacuate from the danger zone.
-Level 4 (Prepare to evacuate) Prepare to evacuate from alert areas.
-Have disabled people evacuate.
+Level 4 (Evacuation of the elderly, etc.) Have the elderly, etc. evacuate from alert areas and others prepare to evacuate.
 Warning Volcanic warning (Near the crater) Non-residential areas near the crater Level 3 (Do not approach the volcano) Stand by and pay attention to changes in volcanic activity.
-Have disabled people prepare to evacuate in line with current volcanic activity.
+Have the elderly, etc. prepare to evacuate in line with current volcanic activity.
 Refrain from entering the danger zone.
 Around the crater Level 2 (Do not approach the crater) No action required.
 Refrain from approaching the crater.
 Forecast Forecast Inside the crater Level 1 (Potential for increased activity) No action required.
-In some cases, it may be necessary to refrain from approaching the crater.
+In some cases, it may be necessary to refrain from approaching the crater. \The volcanic alert level can change depending on the volcanic activity.
 Latest status of the volcanoes (Volcano information page of the JMA)